 With Turkey Day quickly approaching, it's a good time to remind your insurance customers of some important safety tips to make sure their holiday is a safe and happy one.

 Of course, with Thanksgiving comes food.
 Lots of food.
-And all too often in the midst of the holiday cooking and festivities, tragic accidents happen.
+And, all too often in the midst of the holiday cooking and festivities, tragic accidents happen.
 According to claims data compiled by State Farm, there are more fires related to deep fryers on Thanksgiving Day than any other day of the year, with grease and cooking-related claims more than doubling on that day.
-And deep fryer fires cause $15 million in property damage every year, with a majority of incidents happening on Thanksgiving, according to the National Fire Protection Association (NFPA).
+Deep fryer fires cause $15 million in property damage every year, with a majority of incidents happening on Thanksgiving, according to the National Fire Protection Association (NFPA).

 - Cooking is the leading cause of home fires on Thanksgiving Day and of home fires and home fire injuries in general.